2021–22 BFF U-16 Football Tournament

-The 2021–22 BFF U-16 Football Tournament was the inaugural edition of BFF U-16 Football Tournament.
+The 2021–22 BFF U-16 Football Tournament was the inaugural edition of the BFF U-16 Football Tournament.
 The youth teams of 11 BCL clubs competing in the tournament.
 It was played from 20 September to 11 October 2022 at two venues in Dhaka.

 Karan Bazar PS U-16 is the defending champion having won against Wari Club U-16 by 3–0 goals in the final on 11 October 2022.

 Format

 All the participant teams will be divided into two groups.
 Every team will play once against the other teams of their group in group phase.
-The champion and runners-up of both groups will qualify for semi-final.
+The champion and runners-up of both groups will qualify for the semi-final.

 Participating teams

 The following eleven team were participated in the tournament.